Gozargah/Marzban/README.md

 # Configuration

-> You can set settings below using environment variables or placing them in `env` or `.env` file.
+> You can set settings below using environment variables or placing them in `.env` file.

 | Variable                        | Description                                                                                           |
 | ------------------------------- | ----------------------------------------------------------------------------------------------------- |